realabdulkhaliq/Getting_Started_with_ChatDev/README.md

 ```
 pip3 install -r requirements.txt
 ```
+If pip3 is not working in your case you can use pip

 ## Set OpenAI API Key
 Export your OpenAI API key as an environment variable from Open AI official website.
-[OpenAI] (https://openai.com/) For this make a fresh account and generate API key using this link [OpenAI API Key] (https://platform.openai.com/account/api-keys)
+[OpenAI](https://openai.com/) For this make a fresh account and generate API key using this link [OpenAI API Key](https://platform.openai.com/account/api-keys)
 Replace "your_OpenAI_API_key" with your actual API key.
 Remember that this environment variable is session-specific, so you need to set it again if you open a new terminal session.

 ```